nus-cs2030s/2324-s2/docs/16-lsp.md

 Whilst the second test passes, the first test does not since it falls within the peak lunch hour.
 Therefore `LunchRestaurant` is not substitutable for `Restaurant` and the LSP is violated.
 We have changed the expectation of the method in the child class.

-Let's suppose the restaurant chain starts to roll out online reservation system for a subset of its restaurants.
-These restaurants can take reservations any time.
+Let's suppose the restaurant chain starts to roll out an online reservation system for a subset of its restaurants.
+These restaurants can take reservations at any time.
 We create a subclass `DigitalReadyRestaurant`, as follows:

 ```Java